2022 FIFA World Cup Group B: Iran vs United States

 The teams had met twice previously: Iran won 2–1 during the 1998 FIFA World Cup in France, and the teams drew 1–1 in a 2000 friendly.
 Prior to the match, the United States Soccer Federation displayed the flag of Iran on social media without the emblem of the country.
 The removal of the emblem showed support for the women in Iran fighting for basic human rights, according to the Federation.
 In response, Iranian state media reported that the United States should be immediately removed from the tournament and suspended for ten games for a "distorted image" of the country's flag.
 Following this, the emblem was returned to the flag.

 Both teams were guaranteed qualification to the round of 16 with a win, while Iran would qualify with a draw, provided Wales did not defeat England.
-Christian Pulisic scored the only goal of the game for the United States in the 38th minute, being injured in the process.
+Christian Pulisic scored the only goal of the game for the United States in the 38th minute, scoring from close range after the ball had been headed back from the right by Sergiño Dest with Pulisic being injured in the process of scoring the goal after colliding with Iranian goalkeeper Alireza Beiranvand.
 The United States thus advanced to the round of 16 as group runners-up with five points, whilst England finished top of the group with seven.